puvisres/stillwell/README.md

 # Example Stillwell Collection

 Trying Collection Builder as an alternative to Omeka for static site generation and flat metadata.
-The next steps: processing the images into tiled TIFFs for a serverless-iiif AWS S3 bucket.
 All images on the Stillwell collection site will be freely available.

 ## Brief Overview of Building a Collection